Why there is no data for Equatorial Guinea?

 Can I contribute to MappingForRights ?

 While RFUK is open to, and actively seeks, the inclusion of ‘participatory mapping data' undertaken or commissioned by other parties, we have a strict policy and criteria for what actually legitimately constitutes this term, which are set out here.
-Community mapping that has been done in an extractive manner or not in the best interests of communities concerned, can misrepresent the true extent of community land tenure or resource use, which risks further marginalising or undermining communities' actual or claimed rights.
+Community mapping which has been carried out in an extractive manner or not in the best interests of communities concerned, can misrepresent the true extent of community land tenure or resource use, which risks further marginalising or undermining communities' actual or claimed rights.
 For more information on how to contribute to the database, please contact us at MappingForRights@rainforestuk.org or on +44 (0)20 7485 0193.

 Have you engaged with any Governments about the content of the database?

 Yes.
 We have been undertaking participatory mapping in five countries in the Congo Basin over a period of several years.
-The last three years of our work in particular have involved engaging on a systematic basis with Government in CAR, Republic of Congo and Gabon.
-Notably in CAR, the maps we have produced, which are contained on the database, have already been used in policy processes and official discussions with government on the implementation of the Forest Code (in particular in the area of community forests), and around the issue of national parks.
+The last three years of our work in particular have involved engaging on a systematic basis with governments in CAR, Republic of Congo and Gabon.
+Notably in CAR, the maps we have produced, which are contained on the database, have already been used in policy processes and official discussions with the government on the implementation of the Forest Code (in particular in the area of community forests), and around the issue of national parks.

 Over the last three years, we have aimed to support greater government engagement by including government staff and technicians in training on the use of GIS and on participatory methodologies for working with communities, and involving government agents in dialogues with the concerned communities.
 We aim to continue and build on this work with governments in the future.